Ralph Neely: Professional career

 Neely was a four-time All-Pro and a two-time Pro Bowler in 1967 and 1969.
-In 1970, Neely started the season at right guard, but soon took over for Tony Liscio at left offensive tackle, where he manned the position until 1977, while continuing to be one of the NFL's premier offensive linemen.
+In 1969, backup tight end Rayfield Wright replaced an injured Neely at right tackle for three games.
+In 1970, Neely was moved to right guard during training camp, because of the improved play of Rayfield Wright at right tackle, in order for the team to have the best player combination possible in the offensive line.
+Neely originally moved to right guard to replace an injured teammate.
+He later replaced Tony Liscio who had a back injury at left offensive tackle during the fifth game of that season.
+The move became permanent and Neely manned the position until 1977, while continuing to be one of the NFL's premier offensive linemen.

-He was injured halfway into the Cowboys victorious 1971 Super Bowl season, when he fractured his left leg in an off-road motorcycle accident; and missed the rest of the year.
+He was injured halfway into the Cowboys victorious 1971 Super Bowl season, when he fractured his left leg in an off-road motorcycle accident; forcing him to miss the last 7 games, the playoffs and the Super Bowl.
+Liscio came out of retirement to replace Neely.

+After moving from right to left tackle, Neely was not selected to the Pro Bowl or as an All-Pro again.
+The Cowboys president and general manager Tex Shramm observed that Neely’s move to left tackle hampered his effectiveness, but he did it for the sake of the team.
+Shramm called Neely’s willingness to change positions to his personal detriment “‘one of the great sacrifices in sport…”

 In 1977, Neely retired after the Cowboys won Super Bowl XII against the Denver Broncos.
-He was selected to the NFL 1960s All-Decade Team, though Neely has yet to join his bookend partner Rayfield Wright, in the Pro Football Hall of Fame or in the Dallas Cowboys Ring of Honor.
+He was selected to the NFL 1960s All-Decade Team, though Neely has yet to join his bookend partner Wright, in the Pro Football Hall of Fame or in the Dallas Cowboys Ring of Honor.

 Later life and death

 In 2018, the Professional Football Researchers Association named Neely to the PFRA Hall of Very Good Class of 2018.

+Neely suffered a series of serious health problems during and after his playing career.
+He joined a lawsuit against the NFL for the consequences of head trauma and concussions suffered as a player, which settled in 2016.
 Neely died on January 5, 2022, at the age of 78.
 He was living with dementia and the effects of chronic traumatic encephalopathy (CTE) prior to his death.